ddydeveloper/xUnit-NSubstitute-FluentAssertions-Guide/README.md

-# Writing Unit Tests with xUnit, NSubstitute and FluentAssetions
+# Writing Unit Tests with xUnit, NSubstitute and FluentAssertions

 It's really hard to overestimate the importance of testing.
 Let's imagine you are an engineer designing a railway bridge.
 You need to know the traffic flow, the materials it will be constructed, and many other factors.
 When it is finally done you can just allow a train to pass over the bridge to make sure it won't break...